 E. Karina Santamaria

-E. Karina Santamaria is a seventh-year doctoral student who holds two degrees from the City University of New York: a BA from the City College of NY in Psychology and an MPH from Lehman College in community-based public health and health equity.
+E. Karina Santamaria is a doctoral student who holds two degrees from the City University of New York: a BA from the City College of NY in Psychology and an MPH from Lehman College in community-based public health and health equity.
 In her role as research project director at the HIV Center for Clinical and Behavioral Studies, at the New York State Psychiatric Institute and Columbia University, she managed a longitudinal study examining the burden of HIV infection during different stages of adolescence and its relationship to mental health, successful adult transition, and risk behavioral outcomes.
 Karina has collaborated on several other studies investigating factors that affect medical adherence among HIV seropositive mothers and youth from inner city neighborhoods, including psychiatric disorder, stress, family functioning, and social support.
 Her research interests are focused on the health behaviors and psychological functioning of women and youth living with HIV/AIDS, and on intimate partner violence.
 She is interested in the role of culture, race, gender, and urban stressors in shaping health behaviors and outcomes.

-Anthony Surace is a fourth-year doctoral student who holds an MA degree in Psychology from Hunter College.
+Anthony Surace is a fifth-year doctoral student who holds an MA degree in Psychology from Hunter College.
 Prior to attending Brown, he worked for several years on myriad federally-funded research studies examining health behavior among minority populations.
 These include work on designing and evaluating interventions to improve Pre-Exposure Prophylaxis (PrEP) uptake, and reducing alcohol and substance use among populations at risk for HIV infection.
 He is interested in elucidating the psychosocial factors which attenuate substance use intervention efficacy.
 Ultimately, his goal is to tailor treatments to better serve at-risk populations.

 Pablo K. Valente